 We have incurred significant operating and net losses since inception.
-We incurred net losses of \$19.9 million and \$8.8 million for the nine months ended September 30, 2016 and 2015, respectively.
-Our accumulated deficit as of September 30, 2016 was \$40.3 million, and we expect to incur significant expenses and increasing operating losses for the foreseeable future.
+We incurred net losses of \$8.0 million and \$5.9 million for the three months ended March 31, 2017 and 2016, respectively.
+Our accumulated deficit as of March 31, 2017 was \$55.6 million, and we expect to incur significant expenses and increasing operating losses for the foreseeable future.
 We expect our expenses to increase in connection with our ongoing activities, as we continue the development and clinical trials of, and seek regulatory approval for, AXS-02, AXS-05, and any other product candidates that we develop or in-license and advance to clinical development.
 If we obtain regulatory approval for a product candidate, we expect to incur significant expenses in order to create an infrastructure to support the commercialization of the product candidate, including manufacturing, sales, marketing, and distribution functions.
-Further, we expect to incur additional costs associated with operating as a public company.
 Accordingly, we will need additional financing to support our continuing operations.
 We will seek to fund our operations through public or private equity or debt financings or other sources.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
 Our failure to raise capital as and when needed would have a negative impact on our financial condition and our ability to pursue our business strategy.
 We will need to generate significant revenue to achieve profitability, and we may never do so.